pylenin/purple-blue/content/posts/excel-with-python.md

 #### Method 5 - Reading all the columns in Excel using `columns` attribute

-To read all the data as a tuple of the columns in your Excel sheet, use `sheet.columns`.
+To read all the data as a tuple of the columns in your Excel sheet, use `sheet.columns` attribute to iterate over all columns with Openpyxl.

 **Code**